Travel certainly looks a little different to what we’re used to.

-It needs to meet the strict testing standards, which can vary from country to country, and usually needs to be taken no longer than 72 hours before travelling.
+Some countries may require mandatory negative testing upon arrival.
+Tests will need to meet strict testing standards, which can vary from country to country, and usually needs to be taken no longer than 72 hours before travelling.

-Find out how you can get 10% off PCR tests with new travel insurance policies.
+Find out how you can get 10% off COVID tests with new travel insurance policies.

-Face coverings that meet the standards are required in pretty much every enclosed, public space.
+Face coverings that meet the standards are still advised in most enclosed, public spaces.